Fundamentals and Principles

 - All your questions regarding the application

-The awarding committee will review all valid applications and invite teams to an online pitch in August.
+The awarding committee will review all valid applications and invite teams to an online pitch.
 Based on the pitches, the committee will give a recommendation on which five teams will enter the Games Lift Incubator program.

 The applicants will be informed by Gamecity Hamburg about the date and necessary preparation for the pitch in front of the awarding committee in time.
 During the pitches, the contents of the application documents will be presented by the applicants and the awarding committee will have the opportunity for further questions.

 Teams can receive an expense allowance of up to €15,000.
 The first batch of €7,500 will be paid out at the beginning of the program in September.
-The second batch will be paid out after the team has successfully completed Phase 1 of the Incubator program as well as the milestone pitch in October.
+The second batch will be paid out after the team has successfully completed Phase 1 of the Incubator program after the Graduation in December.

 No, the funding is granted as a non-repayable grant on a de minimis basis.
 Only under certain specific circumstances that constitute a breach of the funding contract must the grant be repaid.